 Don’t let their strange looks fool you, our three Brazilian Tapirs are big sweethearts!

-Our females, mother and daughter Brazilian Tapir duo Talara and Chiquita, share their home with a bachelor group of Patagonian Mara and love to spend their days lazing in the sun and occasionally going for a swim during warm afternoons!
+Our females, mother and daughter Brazilian Tapir duo Talara and Chiquita, share their home with a group of five Patagonian Mara and love to spend their days lazing in the sun and occasionally going for a swim during warm afternoons!

 Chiquita was born here at Adelaide Zoo on 27 August 2002.
 She’s a curious tapir who loves to play and can be a bit boisterous at times!
 She loves to be patted all over by her keepers.

 Our male, Arturo, was born at Taronga Western Plains Zoo in 2006, before moving to Melbourne Zoo in 2011.
 Arturo arrived to Adelaide Zoo in August 2019 and settled in fast, enjoying his favourite treats of sweet potato and carrot.
 Arturo also lives with a pair of Patagonian Mara

 Brazilian Tapirs are one of five species of tapir, a quirky looking animal most closely related to the horse and rhinoceros.
 Their flexible trunk-like noses, or proboscis, help them eat leaves off low bushes and trees and they can even use it like a snorkel while swimming!